jeffryhartanto/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    e.g. `import SampleData.xml` if in same location as .jar file e.g. `import C:\V0.5\data\SampleData.xml` else specify the file location

+6. The application will then restart, loaded with the SampleData.xml  <br>
+   and using SampleData.xml file as default storage.

 [[Return to Top]](#manual-testing)

 ## UI Quick Guide